Fdawgs/yh-fhir-listeners/CONTRIBUTING.md

 ## Pull Request Checklist

-Prior to submitting a pull request back to the main repository, please make sure you have completed the following steps:
+Before submitting a pull request back to the main repository, please make sure you have completed the following steps:

 1. Pull request base branch is set to `master`.
 All pull requests should be forked from and merged back to `master`
 2. Run `npm run lint` to check the code adheres to the defined ESLint style and has no errors